rynhndrcksn/dotfiles-macos/README.md

 3. Commit the changes and push them 🥳

 ## License
 Copyright (c) 2022 Ryan Hendrickson.
 Released under the MIT License.
-See LICENSE.md for details.
+See [LICENSE](LICENSE) for details.